Web-Dev-Collaborative/rwt-file-tabs/readme.md

 <script src='/node_modules/rwt-file-tabs/rwt-file-tabs.js' type=module></script>
 ```

-   * Add the component tag somewhere on the page, configuring it with two optional
+   * Add the component tag somewhere on the page, configuring it with these optional
       attributes:

       * `closable` This optional attribute instructs the component to add an 'x' button to
          each dynamically added tab, allowing the user to remove the tab.
+      * `scroll-side={left|right}` When the space occupied by the tabs is too large,
+         scroll buttons are enabled.
+They can be positioned to the `left` or the `right` of
+         the tabs.
+      * `anchor-side={left|right}` When the space occupied by the tabs is less than the
+         width of the component, the unoccupied space can be anchored to the `left` or to
+         the `right` of the tabs.
       * `role=navigation` This web accessible ARIA attribute tells readers that the
          component is used for navigation.